 The Turning Point educational internship is funded by the Victorian Department of Health and is free to Australian citizen and permanent resident students who meet the eligibility requirements above.
 Students are required to fund meals, transport and other ancillary costs and provide their own internet, computer and other resources.

-Currently enrolled tertiary students should contact their University Placement Coordinator in the first instance and lodge an expression of interest through them, together with a CV and police check.
-Honours students and recent graduates may lodge these three documents directly with the Turning Point educational internship coordinator.
+Currently enrolled tertiary students should contact their University Placement Coordinator in the first instance and lodge an expression of interest through them, together with a CV, current police check and immunisation history statement.
+Honours students and recent graduates may lodge these documents directly with the Turning Point educational internship coordinator.